Theropod/WebCrawlers/README.md

 # ScrapyforOW
-- My Scray Application to get player information from masteroverwatch.com
+- Scrapy scripts to get player information from masteroverwatch.com and store that into mysql db
-- Needed packages: scrapy mysqlclient pywin32
+- Used packages: scrapy mysqlclient pywin32
-- My first python application, had a hard time to make it work...